dylan-chong/engr201-assignments/Case Study.md

 Multiple sources recommend that staff should be careful when opening email attachments, especially when the email was sent from an unfamiliar or suspicious source \[15][17].
-This is because ransomware, potentially including WannaCry \[1][17], can be introduced to a computer through phishing attacks involving email attachments - opening the email attachments could cause the ransomware to be introduced.
-Making staff are aware of these types of emails could reduce the probability of infection via email attachments.
+This is because ransomware such as Locky [6], and potentially including WannaCry \[1][17], can be introduced to a computer through phishing attacks involving email attachments - opening the email attachments could cause the ransomware to be installed.
+Making staff are aware of these types of emails will likely reduce the probability of infections via email attachments.

 ## Disable the SMB v1 Protocol